sausin/laravel-ovh/README.md

 ```

 define the correct env variables above in your .env file and you should now have a working OVH Object Storage setup :)

+# Usage

+Refere to extensive laravel [documentation](https://laravel.com/docs/5.4/filesystem) for usage.
+Of note - this package includes support for the `Storage::url()` method.

 # Credits
 - the SwiftAdapter was created by Nimbusoft (https://github.com/nimbusoftltd/flysystem-openstack-swift) and I have just modified it to provide the url function